How to Spot a Fake MicroSD Card and Avoid Being Scammed

 As you have seen, there are hundreds of thousands of fake microSD cards on the market.
 It is easy to find them, too.
 It isn’t that people are clicking on dodgy adverts or using a shady online retailer.
 Fake microSD cards end up in the listings of global retailers, too.

 Do you still need a microSD card?
 Here are mistakes you can avoid when buying your next microSD card.
+For a safe bet, pick an option from our roundup of the fastest and best microSD cards .

 Image Credit: nanaplus/Depositphotos